 Such a strategy brings a future expected penalty of $\frac{k}{n-1}$ from Tit-for-Tat for scoring low.
-With high values of k, the rational action when reviewing submissions of a Hits-for-Tat players is to score high.
+With high values of k, the rational action when reviewing submissions of a Hits-for-Tat player is to score high.
 Therefore truthful reviewing is not in Nash equilibrium with a Hits-for-Tat player, either.
-Reported experiments prove this statement experimentally.
+Experiments reported in the next sections prove this statement experimentally.